Our Team

 Jinn was born and raised in New Orleans but has since made Chicago and New York City his secondary homes.
 He has a passion for travel, cuisine, and taking care of his many plants.
 On a typical day you can find him playing games with friends or going through walks in Riverside Park.

-Cait is the Program Manager: Youth and Other Projects at Community Impact.
+Cait is the Assistant Director: Youth and Other Projects at Community Impact.
 She collaborates with students, local partners, and community members to develop strong and sustainable programs between campus and the Upper Manhattan community.
 Prior to joining CI, Cait worked with high school youth in education and college access at a nonprofit in Los Angeles, and in Rwanda with the Peace Corps.
 Cait earned a bachelor’s in international relations from Hobart and William Smith Colleges.
 Rain or shine, she likes sitting on the Earl Hall steps, looking out onto the campus.